LEARNAcademy/syllabus/ruby/02rb_cond_methods_loops_hashes.md

 * User ID and password have to be at least six characters long
 * Password has to contain at least one of: !#$
 * User ID cannot contain the following characters: !#$ and space
-* Password cannot contain "password" in a capitalization
+* Password cannot be the word "password"

 Proceed as follows: